joaroyen/ReSharper.LiveTemplates/README.md

 Remarks
 -------

-* Master is updated to support ReSharper 9.1, and requires .NET 4.0 or newer.
-The macros can therefore only be used in VS2010, VS2012 and VS2013.
+* Master is updated to support ReSharper 10.0, and requires .NET 4.0 or newer.
-* Support for ReSharper 9.0 is available from the branch Wave01
+* Support for ReSharper 9.0 and 9.1 is available from branch Wave01 and Wave02 respectively.
-* There is currently an issue enabling NCrunch on a project referenicing ReSharper SDK
 * The test project is using NUnit from ReSharper SDK, but uses NuGet for NSubstitute.